MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 ![Equipment details](media/portal-admin-powerbi-equipment.png)

-You can see the total numbers of equipment availability on top left and detailed table on bottom left.
+You can see the total amount of equipment availability on top left and detailed table on bottom left.
 The map shows county-specific equipment data with lighter color with lesser and darker color with higher requirement numbers.

 The timeline chart on bottom right shows equipment insights for trend analysis across dates.

 #### Map

-When you hover over map area and point to a county, you can see the county related information:
+When you hover over map area and point to a county, you can see the county-related information:

 ![Equipment map](media/portal-admin-powerbi-equipment-map.png)

-Similarly, you can hover over the timeline chart to view date specific numbers in tooltip as you move across dates.
+Similarly, you can hover over the timeline chart to view date-specific numbers in tooltip as you move across dates.

 ### Supply details